 You are gearing up for annual enrollment with the goal of increasing uptake in the product designed specifically to better connect your employees with the leading primary care providers in your area…CPR’s Communications Toolkit will be your best friend for the next few months!

 You’re wondering how your overall health care program compares to best practices nationwide.
-Take the Mercer & CPR Vitals For Change Scorecard, and you’ll instantly receive your score compared to national averages, helping identify opportunities to optimize your program.
+Take the Mercer & CPR Vitals For Value Scorecard, and you’ll instantly receive your score compared to national averages, helping identify opportunities to optimize your program.

 You’ve read the news about the new types of mergers happening in health care, and you’re curious how the changing landscape will ultimately affect your company.
 Watch the recording of our recent webinar with Equity Healthcare’s Bob Galvin and Harvard Business School’s Leemore Dafny.